Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 People are also reading…

-Four former Hawks either are in the midst of currently or just recently finished collegiate careers at Division I institutions.
-At least one current Hawk plans to continue the trend next year.

 “It's crazy and it's probably in a high school's time there's only a couple of jumpers maybe that hit the DI level,” Cole said.
-“I'd like to know if there's any other school in the country that had that happen (at the same time),” Cole said.
+“I'd like to know if there's any other school in the country that had that happen (at the same time).”

-It begins with Landon, a three-time state champion (2015-17), who went on to an Ivy League career and was named team captain at Dartmouth before graduating last season.
+It begins with Landon, a three-time state champion (2015-17), who went on to an Ivy League career and graduated from Dartmouth last season.

 Bahn came along the following year.
-She’s currently a multi-event specialist at Oregon State, but has also placed in jumping events at Pac-12 meets, including occasionally competing with Overby for their respective colleges.
+She’s a multi-event specialist at Oregon State but has also placed in jumping events at Pac-12 meets, including occasionally competing against Overby.

-Lucy Corbett, Bozeman High’s and Montana State’s current record holder, joined Overby and Bahn in the group when she moved to Bozeman from California her senior year.
-She’s currently tied ranked sixth overall in the entire NCAA.
+Lucy Corbett, the current record holder for both Bozeman High and Montana State, joined Overby and Bahn in the group when she moved to Bozeman from California her senior year.
+She’s tied for sixth overall in the entire NCAA.

-And for the previous three seasons, Hannah Schonhoff has carried the torch for the Hawks, winning a state title as a junior (2021) and who plans to jump collegiately at Elon University after she graduates in a few weeks.
+And for the previous three seasons, Hannah Schonhoff has carried the torch for the Hawks, winning a state title as a junior (2021).
+She plans to jump collegiately at Elon University after she graduates in a few weeks.

 “It's very difficult,” Cole said.
 “You talk about trying to go over the bar backwards.
 That's not a normal thing.
 There’s so many things involved with it that you really don't realize when you see that somebody good do it.
 It looks so easy, but there's hours and hours of practice that they have to do to be able to do that.”

-Ask the group, including high school coaches Cole or Blaine Pedersen, about the why behind their success and there isn’t any one factor that can be easily identified.
+Ask the group, including Cole or head coach Blaine Pedersen, about the why behind their success and there isn’t any one factor that can be easily identified.

-“I don’t know if it’s by accident or if there’s something in the water, but it’s definitely fun to watch,” Overby said.
+“I don’t know if it’s by accident or if there’s something in the water, but it’s definitely fun to watch,” Overby said last week from Pullman, Washington.

 They point to a combination of hard work, genetics, opportunity and a confluence of the right athletes at the right time.